 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicted employment of photographers would grow by 4% between 2012 and 2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted employment of photographers would decline by 6% between 2018 and 2028 (www.bls.gov).
 Growth of Internet media, such as online news and magazines, may open up opportunities for digital and freelance photographers; however, the rise of software advancements and the falling prices of relevant digital technology created a competitive market.
 According to the BLS, work experience and specialized skills such as technical proficiency may help increase a photographer's chances of employment.
-According to the BLS, the annual median salary of a photographer was $28,490 in 2012.
+According to the BLS, the annual median salary of a photographer was $34,000 in May 2018.

 Students interested in graduate-level courses may pursue a master's degree in photography.
 Degree options may include a Master of Professional Studies in Digital Photography or Master of Fine Arts in Photography.
 Advanced classes in lighting, composition, image processing and illustration are coupled with studio management courses that address students' business and artistic goals.
 Students may pursue a concentrated area of study, like fashion, fine art, documentary or advertising photography.
 Most programs require that students put together a portfolio of their work.
 Thesis and non-thesis options may be available.